wallacepreston/lesson-plans/loops/README.md

 ## Lesson
 - How to **explain** the concept:
-  - Pre-recorded video lecture going over loops (link below)
+  - Pre-recorded video lecture (link below)
+    - Teaches loops
+    - Gives Analogies
+    - Demonstrates code in action - actually running it
-  - Pre-recorded demo with the demo code
+- Deliberate **practice** for the apprentice
+  - "Check for Understanding" smaller assignments in the video.
+  - The assignments/tests below are also practice
 - How to **assess** that apprentice had understood the concept
   - Can the apprentice pass the tests in the automated tests?
-- Deliberate **practice** for the apprentice
-  - The assignments/tests are the practice

 ### Instructor Lesson Assets (For reference in future edits)